SymfonyCasts/symfony7/sfcasts/outline/outline.md

     - And to: `public ?int $price = null;`
 - Back to `StarshipPartType` form
     - Set `'data_class' => StarshipPartDto::class,`
+    - And comment out `empty_data` there - we don't need it anymore
 - Now back to `AdminController::newStarshipPart()`
     - This `$form->getData()` will return our DTO object now
     - We should map it to the entity before persisting